wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 ### Making Submissions

 Submissions for the competition need to be done as a deck on [CSSDeck](http://cssdeck.com/).
 [Read here](http://cssdeck.com/post/67/guest-creations) to know about submitting on CSSDeck.
+Optionally, you can also submit your entry via another code submission site like [Codepen](http://codepen.io), or by uploading it on your server.
 Once you are ready with your submission, please tweet it using the following template:

 > I submitted an entry for Wingify-JSFoo online competition: &lt;CSSDeck link here&gt; @wingify @jsfooindia #wingifyjsfoocompo #js